Radix-Live/radix-java-common/babylon-core-client/README.md

 # babylon-core-client

-Babylon Core API - RCnet v3.1
+Radix Core API - Babylon

-**The source code is automatically generated from `babylon-core-swagger.json`**

-- API version: 0.5.1
+- API version: v1.0.4

-- Build date: 2023-09-18T09:57:43.738813900+03:00[Europe/Kiev]
+- Build date: 2023-11-06T18:51:31.842802500+02:00[Europe/Kiev]

 This API is exposed by the Babylon Radix node to give clients access to the Radix Engine, Mempool and State in the node.

-It is intended for use by node-runners on a private network, and is not intended to be exposed publicly.
+The default configuration is intended for use by node-runners on a private network, and is not intended to be exposed publicly.
 Very heavy load may impact the node's function.
+The node exposes a configuration flag which allows disabling certain endpoints which may be problematic, but monitoring is advised.
+This configuration parameter is `api.core.flags.enable_unbounded_endpoints` / `RADIXDLT_CORE_API_FLAGS_ENABLE_UNBOUNDED_ENDPOINTS`.

 This API exposes queries against the node's current state (see `/lts/state/` or `/state/`), and streams of transaction history
 (under `/lts/stream/` or `/stream`).